juergenweb/FrontendComments/README.md

 ```

 ### showFormAfterComments() - whether to show the form before or after the comments
 With this method you set the rendering order of the form and the comments.
-Setting it to true means that the form will be displayed after the comment lis.
+Setting it to true means that the form will be displayed after the comment list.
 False renders the form before the comment list.

 ```php
 $comments = $page->mycomments;